-Think about it: mobile accounted for over 50% of usage worldwide in 2018.
+Think about it: as of 2018, mobile accounted for over 50% of usage worldwide.
 This means that most people are using their mobile phones to browse the web, and they expect websites to adjust to their needs, not the other way around.
 Your website needs to be prepared to match their expectations or risk losing traffic.

 The same applies to tablets, and even desktops, as many users may choose to run their browsers at smaller sizes for comfort or taste.

 Originally coined by Ethan Marcotte back in 2010, the term "responsive web design" has since become as common in development lingo as HTML or CSS.

 How does responsive web design work?